link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Cindy.md

 ## Function of the Subsystem

 The Vibration Subsystem prevents tennis ball jams by utilizing dual DC vibration motors that generate targeted oscillations to dislodge stuck tennis balls, ensuring uninterrupted operation of the Playmate Tennis Ball Collector [1].
 It interfaces with the RC Control System, enabling remote activation and deactivation for enhanced adaptability and user convenience.
 Powered by a shared rechargeable Lithium Battery, the subsystem integrates seamlessly with other components, maintaining efficient power distribution and operational harmony.
-Its design incorporates robust power integration, remote control capabilities, and environmental safeguards, ensuring longevity, reliability, and enhanced overall functionality of the collector.
+The design incorporates robust power integration, remote control capabilities, and environmental safeguards, ensuring longevity, reliability, and enhanced overall functionality of the collector.

 ## Specifications and Constraints